John Stockwell, Ph.D.

 A lifelong citizen of the Spartanburg, Lindsay is proud to call this community her home.
 She returned to Spartanburg after receiving a BA in Marketing from University of Georgia’s Terry School of Business and has been working on education and healthy living related projects in the community since 2009.
 Lindsay previously served as the Program Associate at The Spartanburg County Foundation and College Hub of Spartanburg County.
 She currently serves on the board of directors for the Thomas E. Hannah Family YMCA.

 Director of Collaborative Action Networks

-Beth Thompson has been hired as the Director of Collaborative Action Networks and began her role just this week.
-For the past two years Beth has served as the Executive Director of Union County First Steps to School Success.
-Prior to that, she was employed with the Upstate Workforce Investment Board for about four and a half years where she was able to gain experience in facilitating meetings and interacting with many partners in the workforce investment system.
+Beth Thompson serves as the Director of Collaborative Action Networks.
+Previously Beth served as the Executive Director of Union County First Steps to School Success.
+Prior to that, she was employed with the Upstate Workforce Investment Board where she was able to gain experience in facilitating meetings and interacting with many partners in the workforce investment system.
+She truly understands the Cradle-to-Career continuum we work with to improve student success.
 She also has experience in working with other nonprofit organizations in Spartanburg including the Carolina Piedmont Foundation and The Arts Partnership.
 Ms. Thompson has an Associate in Science degree from USC Union and a Bachelor of Science in Business Administration from USC Upstate.
-Earlier in the month of August, Ms. Thompson graduated from the Nonprofit Leadership Training Certificate program the Sisters of Charity Foundation and Columbia College.
+Ms. Thompson is also a graduate of the Nonprofit Leadership Training Certificate program the Sisters of Charity Foundation and Columbia College.

 Program & Network Manager